TimSoethout/TimSoethout.github.io/_posts/2014-03-17-Using-Cntlm-to-bypass-your-corporate-proxy.md

 ---
 {% include JB/setup %}

 [Cntlm](http://cntlm.sourceforge.net/) can be used as a forwarding proxy for an enterprise NTLM proxy on your development machine.
-This way programs not supporting NTLM can use cntlm to access the outside world.
+This way programs not supporting NTLM can use Cntlm to access the outside world.
 Another use is the removal of the need to supply your proxy credentials in your bash scripts, since only the NTLM-token is stored in your Cntlm config.

 Each user using this can use his own configuration file (with hashed credentials) and a custom port or use the default `/etc/cntlm.conf` for the startup daemon.

-Instal Cntlm using your packet manager: `sudo apt-get install cntlm` Place cntlm.conf somewhere in your home directory.
-And fill the UserName, PassNTLMv2 and Listen port.
+Instal Cntlm using your packet manager:

+`sudo apt-get install cntlm`

+Place cntlm.conf somewhere in your home directory and fill the UserName, PassNTLMv2 and Listen port.

 ```
 #